Our history

 2015

-Extension of trail from Hammonasset Beach State Park to Webster Point Road in Madison completed
+The extension of trail from Hammonasset Beach State Park to Webster Point Road in Madison was completed.

 2016

-Connecticut DEEP awards Shoreline Greenway Trail $366,000 grant for trail sections in East Haven and Guilford
+Connecticut Department of Energy and Environmental Protection’s Recreational Trails Program awarded Shoreline Greenway Trail $366,000 to construct trail sections in East Haven and Guilford.

 2017

-Town of Guilford paints sharrows (shared-lane markings) on Whitfield Street from downtown to the marina
+Town of Guilford installed sharrows (shared-lane markings) on Whitfield Street from downtown to the marina as a spur to a future through linear trail.

-Construction of the Tabor Trail section in Branford begins
+Construction of the Tabor Trail section in Branford began.